dezashibi-c-projects/dthreads/README.md

 - **`DThread`**
   Represents a thread in the DThreads library.
   The `DThread` structure is used to manage and identify individual threads created and managed by the DThreads library.
 It abstracts the underlying platform-specific thread representation.

-- **`DThreadConfig`**
-  Represents a structure of pointer to thread routine, thread data and thread returned result.
-The `result` field of the config filled out by `dthread_create` on Windows through a wrapper function and `dthread_join` on POSIX systems automatically behind the scene.
+It also holds the reference to thread routine, thread routine data and thread result.

 - **`DThreadAttr`**
   Attributes for thread creation.